AndelaOSP/andela-hackathons/README.md

 **I'm not a developer, should I attend?**
 YES!
 You can still give your contribution through ideation, strategizing, etc.

+**Will there be prizes for winners?**
+Our internal hackathons are not meant to be a competition but a time of collaboration and fun.
+We would like to see senior developers collaborating with junior developers; staff with fellows, Nairobi with Lagos, etc. However, top teams will be awarded.

 ### Hackathon Committee Members